 Details of alloy grades, relative corrosion resistance, metallurgy and selection guidelines.

 Copper-Nickel Alloys in Marine Environments – Carol Powell, CDA

 Copper-nickel is the most widely used copper alloy for seawater handling.
 Important points are considered to ensure successful application.

-Nickel Aluminium Bronze – Ivan Richardson, Copper Alloys Ltd Copper Alloys – Carol Powell, Copper Development Association
+Nickel Aluminium Bronze – Ivan Richardson, Copper Alloys Ltd Copper Alloys – Mark Tur, Copper Development Association

 Discusses these complex alloys that can provide high strength and antigalling, plus high corrosion and cavitation resistance.
 Common applications include pumps, valves and propellers.